JoshOrndorff/recipes/text/3-entrees/babe-grandpa-node.md

 The BABE authorship task automatically inserts these digest items in each block it authors.

 Because the runtime needs to interpret these pre-runtime digests, they are not optional.
-That means runtimes that expect the pre-digests _require_ the pre-digests, and cannot be used in nodes that don't provide them.
-This limits the reusability of runtimes.
-Unlike the rest of the Recipes where runtimes can be freely swapped between nodes, the `babe-grandpa-runtime` can _only_ be used in a node that provides the proper pre-runtime digests.
+That means runtimes that expect the pre-digests require the pre-digests, and cannot be used unmodified in nodes that don't provide the pre-digests.
+Unlike other runtimes in the Recipes where runtimes can be freely swapped between nodes, the babe-grandpa-runtime can only be used in a node that is actually running BABE